soniafirdous/Insurance-Charges-Prediction/README.md

 RMSE: 0.42

+Polynomial Regression

+R²: 0.861 → Higher than Linear, Ridge, and Lasso

+Captures non-linear relationships between features and the target

+More flexible but less interpretable, with potential risk of overfitting if polynomial degree is too high

+📌 Key Insights

-📌 Key Insight: Log transformation improved stability and reduced the impact of extreme high-cost outliers.
-All three models perform very similarly, with Lasso offering slight feature selection benefits.
+Log transformation improved stability and reduced the impact of extreme high-cost outliers.

+Linear, Ridge, and Lasso perform very similarly, with Lasso offering slight feature selection benefits.

+Polynomial Regression outperforms all linear-based models, showing that non-linear patterns exist in the data.

+However, interpretability decreases and careful degree selection is important to avoid overfitting.

 MAE ≈ 0.27 (log scale) → When exponentiated, this corresponds to exp(0.27) ≈ 1.30.

-This means that on average, the model’s predictions are about 30% higher or lower than the actual insurance charges.
+**This means that on average, the Polynomial regression model’s predictions are about 22 % higher or lower than the actual insurance charges.**

 📈 Visualizations

-Predicted vs Actual (log-charges) scatter plot shows better alignment with the perfect fit line compared to the untransformed version.
+Predicted vs Actual (log-charges)

+Shows closer alignment with the perfect-fit line in Polynomial Regression compared to Linear Regression.
-Distribution of residuals is more normal after transformation.

 🚀 Next Steps

-Explore non-linear models (Random Forest, XGBoost) for further improvement.
+Explore advanced non-linear models (Random Forest, XGBoost) for further improvement.

+Compare them with Polynomial Regression to check trade-offs between accuracy and interpretability.

 👩‍💻 Author